 If the striker is dismissed Caught, runs from that delivery completed by the batsmen before the completion of the catch shall not be scored but any runs for penalties awarded to either side shall stand.
-Law 18.11.1 shall apply from the instant of the completion of the catch.
+Law 18.12 (Batsman returning to wicket he/she has left) shall apply from the instant of the completion of the catch.